Skip to content

 Initial-migration gotchas

-When you make migration msg="initial" for a freshly-added module, autogenerate writes op.create_table(...) for every table in the module's MetaData.
+When you autogenerate a migration for a freshly-added module, autogenerate writes op.create_table(...) for every table in the module's MetaData.
 Inspect:

-• Are the schema / table names right for your provider (orders.order on Postgres vs orders_order on SQLite)?
+• Are the table names right (the module-prefixed orders_order, identical on Postgres and SQLite)?

 • Do indexes and constraints have stable names?
 Rename via name=... on the model if not.